iamchathu/next-js-sample/README.md

 ## Notes

-* This project use vulnarble lodash dependancy on purpose to showcase security scan in the build pipeline and will update to new version later on the session.
+* This project use vulnerable lodash dependency on purpose to showcase security scan in the build pipeline and will update to new version later on the session.

 ## Learn More